-Packaging an Assembly for COM
+Packaging a .NET Framework Assembly for COM

 COM developers can benefit from the following information about the managed types they plan to incorporate in their application: